McLaren MCL36

 The car made its début at the 2022 Bahrain Grand Prix, and was driven by Daniel Ricciardo and Lando Norris in their second and fourth years for the team, respectively.
 The car achieved two fastest laps and one podium finish over the course of the season, all scored by Norris.
 The MCL36 was the only car (and Norris the only driver) from outside the top three teams to finish on the podium in the 2022 season.
 However, the MCL36 is generally seen as a disappointment compared to its predecessor, the accomplished MCL35M, with inconsistent performance and a narrow operating window.
-Ricciardo's continued underperformance compared to Norris was also considered a factor in McLaren's loss to Alpine in a season-long fight for fourth place in the World Constructors' Championship.
+Ricciardo's continued underperformance compared to Norris was also considered a significant contributing factor in McLaren's loss to Alpine in a season-long fight for fourth place in the World Constructors' Championship.

 Background

 Development context

 McLaren's switch to Mercedes engines was meant to coincide with the new technical regulations and was therefore contracted for 2021.
 Planning for the new regulations started in early 2019 and active development of the car started in 2020 before the 2021 regulations change was postponed.
 This postponement was intended to reduce financial pressures on teams due to the COVID-19 pandemic, while teams' 2020 chassis were to be reused in 2021.
 Hence, McLaren's switch to Mercedes power units occurred with the MCL36's predecessor, the MCL35M.

 Aerodynamic development of all teams' 2022 cars was paused from 28 March 2020 until 31 December 2020 because of the postponement of the regulatory change.
 McLaren restarted development in early January 2021 with aerodynamic testing.
 Manufacturing of some components, mainly chassis and gearbox parts, was underway by July 2021.